 What is the Easiest Type of Painting?

-Water-soluble paints or typically seen as one of the most accessible painting mediums to use.
-If you are a beginner, cheap, non-toxic paints such a school paint or easy to clean and wash off.
-If you tend to spell or have an accident when working, and they only require a small amount of pigment.
+Water-soluble paints are typically seen as one of the most accessible painting mediums.
+If you are a beginner, cheap, non-toxic paints such as school paint or easy to clean and wash off.
+If you tend to spell or have an accident when working, they only require a small amount of pigment.

-Artist quality paints tend to be more expensive and contain a higher like past content depending on which brand you choose to use.
+Artist-quality paints are more expensive and contain more past content depending on which brand you choose.
 These will produce better results if you are looking to produce finish finished work for display purposes.

-For a beginner, I would recommend an expensive student grade eights, to begin with as you will be able to produce at work quickly and cheaply without fear of wasting materials and money.
+For a beginner, I would recommend an expensive student grade eight, to begin with, as you can produce at work quickly and cheaply without fear of wasting materials and money.

 Do You Have to be Good at Drawing to be Good at Painting?

-Do you have to be good at drawing is a question which we touched on earlier in the post but possibly requires further explanation.
+Do you have to be good at drawing is a question we discussed earlier in the post but possibly requires further explanation.
 Do you have to be good at drawing to paint?
-Not necessary, but having a solid grounding in the fundamentals of the drawing will enable you to approach the subject of painting with confidence.
+Not necessary, but having a solid grounding in the fundamentals of drawing will enable you to confidently approach the subject of painting.

-Drawing allows you to explore the fundamentals of line, shape, form, and tone.
+Drawing allows you to explore line, shape, form, and tone fundamentals.
 Once you become accustomed to working with these basic elements of drawing and understand how to combine them successfully in the artwork, you should be able to translate these basic principles into a painted image.

 Painting is a varied art form, and many different styles of painting exist.
 Some paintings are highly gestural and expressive and require that type of approach when being developed.
 However, some artists prefer to work in a more restrained, organize, and technical passion for creating paintings that focus on form and tone, and value.